 How I work

-Here's how I work on your wedding day:
+Here's how I work:

 I'll show up and shoot for however long we've agreed upon (probably slightly more--I usually arrive earlier than expected).
 There's no limits on the number of photos I take, but it often ends up averaging about 100-150 an hour.